Subscribe to our insights, updates, and tech news

 Blazor does a good job of minimizing code duplication, and there are few inconsistencies between front and back-end development models to accommodate.
 One of my favorite things for building lighter applications?
 Blazor doesn’t require any additional plug-ins for client-side or server-side work.

-Why Not Blazor?
+Why not Blazor?

 One word.
 Silverlight.
 If you can forgive Microsoft for pulling the rug out on Silverlight, you can keep reading.